English–Welsh cultural relations: Anti-Welsh sentiment

+In 2015, During a discussion in the House of Lords, Conservative peer Lady Williams used the term "welched" to describe a situation, she was questioned by Labour peer, Lord Morris at the time to define the word.
+She was unaware that the word has derogatory connotations linked to an offensive stereotype about Welsh people.
+She later acknowledged her lack of awareness regarding the term's origins and apologised for any unintended offense caused.

-In 2000, a cross-party group of Members of the National Assembly of Wales, representing all four political parties in the Assembly, called for an end to what they termed "persistent anti-Welsh racism" in the UK media.
+In 2000, a cross-party group of Members of the National Assembly for Wales, representing all four political parties in the Assembly, called for an end to what they termed "persistent anti-Welsh racism" in the British media.

 Television personality Anne Robinson (born in England of Irish origin) appeared on the comedy show Room 101 in 2001 and made derisive comments about Welsh people, such as "what are they for?" and "I never did like them".
 The show is designed to draw extreme views from interview subjects in order to generate controversy and humour.
 The people she was thinking about were supposedly those who spoke Welsh around the market stall operated by her mother in Liverpool during her childhood.
 North Wales Police spent 96 hours investigating the comments, and concluded that no crime had been committed.
 Although she was cleared by the Broadcasting Standards Commission, it was stated that her comments "came close to bordering on racism."
 The North Wales Police have also investigated allegations of anti-Welsh racism made against Tony Blair and columnist Cristina Odone.
 Again, no charges were brought.

 Writer Neal Ascherson commented that: "Southern views of the Scots over the last hundred years have been faintly sceptical – "chippy, lacking in humour, slow to unbend" – but on the whole affectionate.
 (Contrast English attitudes to Welshness, which, for reasons I am not sure of, are often genuinely hostile)."